Benicc/d2Insights/README.md

 http://localhost:8080

+### What it should look like
+With the given data in the following google sheet: https://docs.google.com/spreadsheets/d/1rbyNBeNzD9D4RJ0r0Ojpo0QlRLaudQ8t3c6CjuNKaMo/edit#gid=0

+It should look something like this:

 ## Notes
 You can change the port number/ip.
 Additionally you have a google form that writes into the google sheet every time a student logs their attendance.